2021 Atlantic hurricane season: Tropical Storm Fred

 Three tropical waves emerged into the Atlantic from the west coast of Africa in late July and early August.
 The waves slowly consolidated and organized while moving generally west-northwestward across the Atlantic.
 The system passed through the Leeward Islands without a well-defined center on August 10.
-By 00:00 UTC the next day, however, the system developed into Tropical Storm Fred over the northeastern Caribbean just south of Puerto Rico.
+On the next day, the system developed into Tropical Storm Fred over the northeastern Caribbean just south of Puerto Rico.
 Fred then made landfall near San Cristóbal, Dominican Republic, with winds of 45 mph at 17:00 UTC.
 The storm deteriorated to a tropical depression early on August 12, hours before emerging into the Atlantic off the north coast of Haiti.
 Fred briefly re-intensified into a tropical storm on August 13, but strong wind shear weakened it back to a tropical depression before striking Cayo Romano, Cuba, at 12:00 UTC.
 Land interaction then caused the system to degrade into an open trough early on August 14, but the storm began re-organizing after emerging into the Gulf of Mexico several hours later.
 Fred re-developed into a tropical storm over the eastern Gulf of Mexico around 12:00 UTC the next day as it headed generally northward.
 At 18:00 UTC on August 16, Fred peaked with winds of 65 mph and a minimum pressure of 993 mbar, just over an hour before making landfall near Cape San Blas, Florida.
 Fred weakened to a tropical depression over Alabama on August 17, before weakening into a remnant low over Tennessee at 00:00 UTC on August 18.
-The remnant low became extratropical about 24 hours later over Pennsylvania.
-This system persisted until dissipating over Massachusetts on August 20.
+The remnant low became extratropical over Pennsylvania, which later dissipated over Massachusetts on August 20.

 Several islands of the Lesser Antilles reported rainfall and gusty winds.
 Similar conditions in Puerto Rico resulted in over 13,000 customers losing electricity.
 In the Dominican Republic, Fred left approximately 500,000 people without electricity and 40,000 customers without power.
 Floods isolated 47 communities and damaged or demolished more than 800 homes, including about 100 in Santo Domingo.
 The storm produced heavy rains over parts of Cuba, including a maximum total of 11.25 in of precipitation at Hatibonico in Guantánamo Province.
 In Florida, storm surge caused minor coastal flooding in the Forgotten Coast region.
 About 40,000 customers lost electricity throughout northern Florida.
 One person died from a car accident due to hydroplaning in Bay County.
 Fred and its remnants later spawned 31 tornadoes from Georgia to Massachusetts.
 The storm also caused flooding as it moved farther inland, especially over western North Carolina.
 At least 784 businesses and homes and 23 bridges in Buncombe and Haywood counties combined were damaged or destroyed.
 The town of Cruso alone reported six fatalities and about $300 million in damage.
 Throughout the United States, Fred left seven deaths and approximately $1.3 billion in damage.